ExaTrack/COM_IExaDemo/README.md

 # IExaDemo COM Local Server

 This repository contains the source code and Makefile necessary to compile the IExaDemo Local COM Server.
-This COM server is the base playground for our blog article [BLOG LINK] about DCOM & ALPC.
+This COM server is the base playground for our blog article https://blog.exatrack.com/STUBborn/ about DCOM & ALPC.

 It can also be of use for anyone looking to develop a working COM server in C and explore the inner working of LRPC/DCOM in a local computer.
 This project also aims to be a good example of a standalone Makefile for COM server & proxy compilation from the `.idl` and `.c` implementation files.
 The code should compile in both 32 bits & 64 bits.